Armed Forces Day: United States

 On 19 May 2017, President Donald Trump reaffirmed the Armed Forces Day holiday, marking the 70th anniversary since the creation of the Department of Defense.
+On 15 May 2020, Armed Forces Day honored the newly established United States Space Force for the first time.

-Aside from the Armed Forces Day the Armed Forces and the National Guard Bureau are honored on the following days:
+Aside from the Armed Forces Day, the Armed Forces and the National Guard Bureau are honored on the following days: